Andrew J. Blackbird House / Makade Binisii Wegamik

 5. Ziegler Papers at University of Michigan.

 Credits.
 This page was last revised on September 8, 2016.
-This page originally submitted on September 8, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 146 times since then.
+It was originally submitted on September 8, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 191 times since then and 14 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on September 8, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.